dji-sdk/Mobile-UXSDK-iOS/README.md

 ## What Is This?

 The UX SDK is a suite of product agnostic UI objects that fast tracks the development of iOS applications using the [DJI Mobile SDK](http://developer.dji.com/mobile-sdk/).
+Also, check out the new open source version of [UX SDK Beta ](https://github.com/dji-sdk/Mobile-UXSDK-Beta-iOS).

 ## Get Started Immediately